romanych/ko.editables/README.md

 This is plugin for KnockoutJS which allows to accept or rollback changes on observables or view models.
 It is extremely easy to use solution suitable in most use cases.

+You could find examples of usage on http://romanych.github.com/ko.editables/

 editable extender
 -----------------